zengminghao/helloworld2/README.md

 # Welcome to helloworld2

-This is the app you get when you run `streamlit hello`, extracted as its own app.
+This is my app, extracted as my own app.

 Edit [Hello.py](./Hello.py) to customize this app.